Raj Singh is an educator and freelance writer interested in world history and governance.

 The Participants of the Congress of Berlin

 The Congress of Berlin of 1878 was a meeting between the greatest powers of the time.
-The delegates came from England, France, Germany, Austria- Hungary, Russia and Turkey.
+The delegates came from England, France, Germany, Austria- Hungary, Russia, and Turkey.
 The most important plenipotentiaries were Otto von Bismarck, the Chancellor of Germany, Prince Alexander Gorchakov, the Chancellor of Russia, and Benjamin Disraeli, the Earl of Beaconsfield.
-There were also delegates from the Balkan states of Romania, Serbia and Montenegro and also from Greece.
-But these states were not members of the congress.
+There were also delegates from the Balkan states of Romania, Serbia and Montenegro, and Greece.
+But these states were not members of the Congress.

 The Conflict of Interests

 The participating powers in the Congress of Berlin had conflicting interests.
 It was essential to deal with these issues to secure peace in Europe.